Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance

-We have demonstrated that combining data from acoustic recordings and point count surveys in an integrated model can provide accurate and precise estimates of abundance, even without the need to validate any acoustic vocalizations in certain conditions.
-Given the relative ease with which acoustic recorders can be implemented across large spatio-temporal regions, acoustic recordings, in combination with a small number of high-quality point count surveys and our modeling approach, can serve as a cost-effective, accurate, and precise method for estimating abundance of an acoustically-communicating species across a large spatial region.
+Improved estimation of wildlife abundance is critical to the study of their population dynamics and subsequent conservation.
+We demonstrated that combining data from acoustic recordings and point count surveys in an integrated model can provide accurate and precise estimates of wildlife abundance, even without the need to validate acoustic vocalizations in certain conditions.
+Given the relative ease with which acoustic recorders can be deployed across a large variety of habitats and regions, acoustic recordings, in combination with a small number of high-quality point count surveys, can serve as a reliable method for estimating abundance of acoustically-communicating species.